Corruption Risk Assessment of State-Guaranteed Free and Privileged Health Care Services

 Policy & Insititutional ChangePolicy Adoption & Amendment

-The purpose of the study was to identify and evaluate corruptions risks within state-funded medical care, and then develop a set of recommendations.
+The purpose of the study was to identify and evaluate corruptions risks within state-funded medical care and, based on the results, to develop a set of recommendations.

-TI-Armenia conducted initial stakeholder mapping to identify the most relevant actors; selected 10 medical organizations for the study; analysed health sector reports, statistical data and related legislation; and conducted interviews and focus groups with key stakeholders.
+TI-Armenia conducted an initial stakeholder mapping to identify the most relevant actors, selected 10 medical organizations for the study, analysed health sector reports, statistical data and related legislation, and conducted interviews and focus group discussions with key stakeholders.
 For example, 63 in-depth interviews were held with patients who had recently received free medical care.

 - The study found various corruption risks in medical assistance, including doctor's referral and registration, citizens' lack of information, and management of complaint mechanisms, among others.

-The report's findings and recommendations were submitted to Ministry of health and the Anti-Corruption Council, which is chaired by the Prime Minister of Armenia.
-Most recommendations were accepted and considered in the draft anti-corruption action plan of the health sector.
+The report's findings and recommendations were submitted to the Ministry of Health and the Anti-Corruption Council which is chaired by the Prime Minister of Armenia.
+Most recommendations were accepted and considered in the draft anti-corruption action plan for the health sector.